deekshith03/ruby_sample_project/README.md

 8. Usage of memoized methods to avoided reapeated queries
 9. Usage of shorthand notations wherever possible
 10. Also added specs for controllers
+11. Added rescues in jobs to know prevent runtime errors

 To run the project clone the repo and use `bundle install` to install all the gems and use `rails s -p 3010` to start the server in port 3010 !